dnanexus/dxWDL/doc/ExpertOptions.md

 These attributes can be specified in the `runtime` section of the WDL task, but their representation there is slightly different than in dxapp.json.
 Also note that the runtime section is different than the metadata section when it comes to attribute values - specifically, object values must be prefixed by the `object` keyword, and map values must have their keys in quotes.

-* `restart`: Either an integer value indiCating the number of times to automatically restart regardless of the failure reason, or an object value with the following keys:
+* `dx_restart`: Either an integer value indicating the number of times to automatically restart regardless of the failure reason, or an object value with the following keys:
   * `max`: Maximum number of restarts
   * `default`: Default number of restarts for any error type
   * `errors`: Mapping of [error types](https://documentation.dnanexus.com/developer/api/running-analyses/io-and-run-specifications#run-specification) to number of restarts
-* `timeout`: Either a string value that specifies days, hours, and/or minutes in the format "1D6H30M" or an object with at least one of the keys `days`, `hours`, `minutes`.
+* `dx_timeout`: Either a string value that specifies days, hours, and/or minutes in the format "1D6H30M" or an object with at least one of the keys `days`, `hours`, `minutes`.
-* `access`: An object with any of the keys:
+* `dx_access`: An object with any of the keys:
   * `network`: An array of domains to which the app has access, or "*" for all domains
   * `project`: The maximum level of access the applet has to the host project - a string with any DNAnexus access level
   * `allProjects`: The maximum level of access the applet has to all projects
   * `developer`: Boolean - whether the applet is a developer, i.e. can create new applets
   * `projectCreation`: Boolean - whether the applet can create new projects
-* `ignore_reuse`: Boolean - whether to allow the outputs of the applet to be reused
+* `dx_ignore_reuse`: Boolean - whether to allow the outputs of the applet to be reused

-## Example task with DNAnexus-specific metadata and runtime
+## Example tasks with DNAnexus-specific metadata and runtime

+### Example 1: grep for pattern in file

 ```wdl
 version 1.0